OdielDomanie/bsky_politics_labeler/README.md

 First you need to set-up Ozone: https://github.com/bluesky-social/ozone/blob/main/HOSTING.md

+If you have a previous Ozone hosting, you must re-use the same signing key.

 You can co-host this app on the same host, the described host specs on the Ozone guide is more than enough.